Number bonds. Yes, they’re important, but what exactly are they and why do children have to learn about them?

 If you don’t know the answer to this from memory, if you know your number bonds, it’ll be much easier for you to work out the answer.
 Let me explain:

-If you know your number bonds to 20, you’ll know that 16 + 4 makes 20.
+If you know all the pairs of numbers that total 20, you’ll know that 16 + 4 makes 20.
 If you also recognize that 8 can be broken down into two 4s, you’ll see that you can add one 4 to 16 to make 20 and then the remaining 4 to 20 to give the answer 24.

 If I were to jot this down in note form, it would look something like this: